wolsyn/OSFR-Character-Creator/README.md

 # About

-This project is a program designed to facilitate the creation of characters for OSFR.
+This a program designed to facilitate the creation of characters for OSFR.
 It generates a JSON file with the specified parameters for each character.

 # Building